-Refraction is the procedure by which focusing error is assessed.
+Refraction is the procedure by which focusing errors are assessed.
 Problems with visual acuity (sharpness of vision) that result from refractive errors, such as nearsightedness, farsightedness, astigmatism, and presbyopia, are diagnosed by refraction.
 Acuity is usually measured on a scale that compares a person's vision at 20 feet (about 6 meters) with that of someone who has perfect vision.
 Thus, a person who has 20/20 vision sees objects that are 20 feet away with the same clarity as a person with normal vision, but a person who has 20/200 vision sees at 20 feet only as clearly as a person with perfect vision sees at 200 feet (about 61 meters).

 A phoropter is the device commonly used, in conjunction with a Snellen chart, to determine the best corrective lenses for a person being assessed for eyeglasses or contact lenses.
 The phoropter contains a complete range of corrective lenses, allowing the person to compare different levels of correction while viewing the chart.
 Typically, the eye doctor uses the phoropter to refine the information obtained from the autorefractor before prescribing lenses.